rust-lang/libz-sys/README.md

 This allows higher-level crates depending on your library to opt into zlib-ng if desired.

+Building zlib-ng requires `cmake` unless the `zlib-ng-no-cmake` feature is enabled, in which case `cc` is used instead.
+Note that this option enables _all_ compiler features that are supported for the given target, which may not compile on older compilers or targets without certain headers.

 Crates that don't require compatibility with the zlib C API, and use zlib exclusively from Rust or support the zlib-ng native C API (prefixed with `zng_`) can use [`libz-ng-sys`](https://crates.io/crates/libz-ng-sys) instead,